kvasdopil/ui-gen/README.md

 - 📏 **Dynamic Height Tracking**: Screen heights are tracked and used for accurate arrow boundary detection, supporting screens taller than the minimum 844px
 - ⏳ **Loading States**: Create button and pending arrow button show spinners and are disabled during screen creation/cloning to prevent double submissions
 - 🖱️ **Dialog Dismissal**: Clicking on the viewport dismisses the new screen dialog and popup, unselects the current screen, and removes pending arrows
+- 📁 **Multi-File Workspaces**: Create and manage multiple workspaces to organize different projects or design iterations
+- 🏷️ **Editable Workspace Names**: Click on the workspace name in the header to edit it in-place (Enter to save, Escape to cancel)
+- 📋 **Workspace Selection Screen**: Access all your workspaces from the `/files` page with a grid layout showing workspace name, screen count, and creation date
+- ➕ **Create New Workspaces**: Create new workspaces with auto-generated names (e.g., "Workspace 1", "Workspace 2") or custom names
+- 🗑️ **Delete Workspaces**: Delete any workspace including all its screens with a confirmation dialog
+- 🔄 **Workspace-Specific State**: Each workspace maintains its own screens and viewport transform (pan/zoom) state
+- ⬅️ **Navigation**: Arrow left icon in workspace header navigates back to the files page

 ## User Stories